-Optimizing yourself is part of living life intentionally, of creating your own concept of a life worth living.
+Self-optimize to live your life intentionally, creating your own concept of a quality life.
 Determining what makes a quality life and creating a path to get there is a process that in many ways is similar to what web developers call search engine optimization, or SEO.
-Think like a successful business person and enhance your own personal SEO.
+Think like a successful business person and self-optimize to enhance your own personal SEO.

 - Know what you want, clearly and intentionally.